github/developer.github.com/content/v3/repos/hooks.md

     POST /repos/:owner/:repo/hooks

-**Note**: Repositories can have more than one webhook configured, but all other services can have at most one configuration.
+**Note**: Repository service hooks (like email or Campfire) can have at most one configured at a time.
 Creating hooks for a service that already has one configured will [update the existing hook](#edit-a-hook).

+Repositories can have many webhooks installed but each webhook must have a unique combination of `url` and `events`.
+Attempting to create a duplicate webhook will return a `422`.

 ### Parameters